 Suddenly, a bolt of lighting crashes into the rusty coast between.
 The bolt of lightning catches the police off guard.

-One of the Espimon is left blackened, melting under the heat of lightning.
+One of the Espimon is left blackened, melted under the lightning’s heat.
 Bolts of lightning come down for the remaining two.

 “What’s going on?”
 A new marker appears on the screen.
 It sits there, motionless.